How to hire your first employee in Georgia

 3. Get your business ready for payroll taxes

-Now that you’re an employer, you’ll need to get your business ready to withhold taxes from your employee’s paycheck and then pass those funds along to the State of Georgia.
+Now that you’re an employer, you’ll need to get your business ready to withhold income taxes from your employee’s paycheck and then pass those funds along to the State of Georgia.
 To do that, you’ll need to register your business at the Georgia Tax Center.

 For more detailed information on withholding taxes in Georgia, visit the Georgia Department of Revenue to download your Employer’s Tax Guide.